lamfo-unb/RMCriteria/README.md

 ## Usage

 Using `RMCriteria` is quite simple.
-The general idea is to create a `RPrometheeArguments` object, with all parameters such as the criterias and alternatives and then applying this object to a choosen method, like `RPrometheeI`.
+The general idea is to create a `RPrometheeArguments` object, with all parameters such as the criterias and alternatives and then applying this object to the chosen method, like `RPrometheeI`.

 ```R
 ## Create objects for each argument